traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.6.0 | May 19, 2015 =
+* Feature: Bars can now be toggled to show on archive pages using custom visibility settings
+* Feature: Getting Started Videos are now accessible from the plugin's new Help page
+* Feature: Z-Index can now be set from the settings page to improve theme compatibility

+= 1.5.0 | May 11, 2015 =
+* Feature: Added support for editing visibility by categories
+* Tweak: Added 10% OFF Discount for newsletter subscription
+* Tweak: Added "Upgrade to PRO" content to sidebar & when users try to publish two bars at once

 = 1.4.2 | Apr 29, 2015 =
 * Tweak: Bars can now be created without a link or button text, allowing for them to act as notification messages or CTAs w/o buttons